alawy23/ILmembrane_webapp/helpfiles/PlotHelp.md

 ### **Widgets:**
 ##### **There are three types of highlighter or filter widgets**
+- **Buttons:**
+  - The reset button returns the plot to its initial state.
 - **Switches:**
   - The type switch displays the markers with different colors according to the membrane type.
     - Once the switch is turned on, a legend will show.
 Click on a certain type on the legend to filter it, or double click to show only the chosen membrane type.